adamphetamine/letsencrypt-security-onion/README.md

 - variables are stored in /etc/letsencrypt-scripts as individual files for each variable
 - they must be named exaclty as in the script

-More info here including super exhaustive install instructions-
+**More info here including super exhaustive install instructions-**

 https://servicemax.com.au/tips/letsencrypt-for-security-onion/

 **but here's the short version**

-get a token with the correct permissions from Cloudflare install Lego download the scripts into /etc/letsencrypt-scripts add your creds as files in the same folder run the Lego enrol command to generate your scripts first add the le-renew script to crontab
+-get a token with the correct permissions from Cloudflare -install Lego
+-download the scripts into /etc/letsencrypt-scripts -add your creds as files in the same folder
+-run the Lego enrol command to generate your scripts first -add the le-renew script to crontab